Mortgage Q&A: “Does Having A Mortgage Help Your Credit Score?”

 You want it to be good, right?
 You want to show possible creditors you’ve got some serious experience, not just an entry-level job.

-Heck, anyone can manage a few credit cards over the years, but those who can handle a high-dollar mortgage display a lot more responsibility.
+Heck, anyone can manage a few credit cards over the years, but those who can handle a high-dollar mortgage exhibit a lot more responsibility.

 Why?
 Because the monthly payments are often much higher than any other line of credit.
 And homeownership alone is a signal of dependability.